AlexandreIorio/MembershipManager/RequirementSpecification/ProjectRequirementSpecification.md

 ## Technical specifications

-The technical specifications marked with :white_check_mark: are successfully implemented and the specification marked with :x: are not implemented yet
+The technical specifications marked with :white_check_mark: are successfully implemented, and those marked with :x: are not implemented yet.

 ### Data requirements
 To establish such a computerized structure, a database system will be required to store and link the following elements: